Quoted Companies Alliance Code Compliance

 The following sets out the 10 QCA Code principles and either how Revolution Bars Group plc has complied with those principles or where a more detailed discussion can be found on the Group’s website following the disclosure guidance in the QCA Corporate Governance Code:

-The Group’s strategy and business model is discussed within the Chief Executive’s Review on pages 14 to 17.
-A further review of the business model can also be found on pages 12 to 13, and further information on our strategic framework on pages 18 to 19.
+The Group’s strategy and business model is discussed within the Chief Executive’s Review on pages 12 to 15.
+A further review of the business model can also be found on pages 10 to 11, and further information on our strategic framework on pages 16 to 21 of the Annual Report and Accounts 2023.

 Our five key strategic pillars are: